GospelSounders/adventhymnals/content/02.christ-in-song/07.501-600/06.551-560/07.Never-Alone/docs.md

 Joyful?  yes, so joyful,
 With joy too deep for words;
 A precious, sure foundation,
 The joy that is my Lord's.

-Chorus:
-No, never alone, no, never alone;
-He has promised never to leave me,
-Never to leave me alone.
-No, never alone, no, never alone;
-He has promised never to leave me,
-Never to leave me alone.
+[Chorus]

 ```